 Here are our top picks for the best raw cat food:

-If you’re looking for a high-quality raw cat food, try this Stella & Chewy’s Chick Chick Chicken Dinner Morsels Freeze-Dried Food.
+If you’re looking for a high-quality commercial raw cat food, try this Stella & Chewy’s Chick Chick Chicken Dinner Morsels Freeze-Dried Food.

 Because it is freeze-dried instead of cooked, it retains more of the original nutritional quality of the raw ingredients.
 This recipe features 98% cage-free poultry, organs, and bone, delivering the nutritional benefits of raw food in a shelf-stable form.

 It contains 100% organic-certified fruits and vegetables as well to ensure complete and balanced nutrition.
 This recipe contains a limited number of high-quality, natural ingredients with a handful of vitamin and chelated mineral supplements to make sure your cat gets the nutrients it needs to stay healthy.

 This raw cat food is freeze-dried to make it shelf-stable and it comes in naturally preserved nuggets for easy feeding.
 Primal Freeze-Dried Nuggets Turkey Formula Cat Food is made with hormone-, antibiotic-, and steroid-free turkey with chicken organs and ground bone.

 It delivers a powerful punch of premium animal protein and healthy fats, supplemented with certified-organic produce to ensure complete and balanced nutrition.
 This recipe contains the ideal blend of omega fatty acids for healthy skin and coat, plus it is rich in fiber to support your cat’s healthy digestion.

 To give your cat the true feeling of eating a raw diet, consider this Nature’s Variety Instinct Frozen Raw Bites Recipe Cat Food.
 This formula features bite-sized nibbles of wholesome, raw ingredients like cage-free chicken and fresh vegetables.